About St. Landry Parish

 Sheriff & Law Enforcement

-The St. Landry Parish Sheriff's Office is responsible for maintaining law and order across the parish's unincorporated areas.
-This office oversees the St. Landry Parish Detention Center, processes arrests, and manages criminal records.
-The Sheriff's Office also implements various community programs aimed at crime prevention and public safety, including neighborhood watch initiatives and educational outreach.
-The office is integral in coordinating with other law enforcement agencies to ensure comprehensive coverage and response to incidents within the parish.
+The St. This office oversees St Landry Parish Detention Center, processes arrests, and manages criminal records.
+The office is integral in coordinating with other law enforcement agencies to ensure full coverage and response to incidents within the parish.

 Police Departments

-Law enforcement in St. Landry Parish is provided by both the St. Landry Parish Sheriff's Office and municipal police departments within the parish.
-The Opelousas Police Department, Eunice Police Department, and other city departments handle law enforcement within their respective city limits.
-These agencies coordinate on major crimes and emergencies, ensuring a unified response across the parish.
+Law enforcement in St. Landry Parish is provided by both the St. The Opelousas Police Department, Eunice Police Department, and other city departments handle law enforcement within their respective city limits.
+These agencies coordinate on major crimes and emergencies, making sure of a unified response across the parish.
 Each department operates independently but collaborates with the Sheriff's Office for broader initiatives and investigations.

 Law Enforcement & Arrests